 Add stages and tasks manually.

-- Create your pipeline by using a smart template, or by manually add stages and tasks to the pipeline.
+- Create your pipeline by using a smart pipeline template, or by manually add stages and tasks to the pipeline.

 Then, you mark any resources as restricted.
 Add approvals where needed.
 Apply any regular, restricted, or secret variables.
 Add any bindings between tasks.